nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 VIFInfo is a mapping of Virtual Interface (VIF) to the port on the OpenFlow network.
-VIFInfo is needed by this plugin to configure OpenFlow Controller to specify the binding of the port and the slice(Virtual Network).
+VIFInfo is needed by this plugin to configure OpenFlow Controller to specify the binding of port and slice(Virtual Network).
 Who plugs a VIF to an edge OpenFlow Switch (e.g. VIFDriver at nova-compute), would create a logical port on Quantum and attach the VIF to the port, and have to specify where the VIF is plugged on the OpneFlow Network